Vocal Song Tracks

 All their taste is in their mouth.

 Really.
 What the **** do they know?

-Prince actually wrote every song in the movie, in fact he played every instrument on most of the songs of the Time's first three albums, which basically made the Time, who were only there for performing live, unnecessary.
+Thanks to MPrince actually wrote every song in the movie, in fact he played every instrument on most of the songs of the Time's first three albums, which basically made the Time, who were only there for performing live, unnecessary.
 Also, two or three members of the Time in this movie (and on the album cover of "Ice Cream Castles", which came out around this time) were not actual members of the band.
-The original members, who actually played on Ice Cream Castles, but only on the last song, were fired by Prince several days before filming for missing a tour date. -Thanks to M
+The original members, who actually played on Ice Cream Castles, but only on the last song, were fired by Prince several days before filming for missing a tour date.

 In August of 1983 Prince and The Revolution held a sold out show in Minneapolis before they started shooting Purple Rain, where Prince debuted all the songs, except for 3 (Doves, The Beautiful Ones and Darling Nikki), that would be featured in the movie.

 They recorded this concert and much of the live tracks were mixed into the finished recordings that ended up in the movie and on the album.
 THIS SHOW WAS VIDEOED AND EXISTS ON YOUTUBE!
 The Purple Rain performance is the actual vocals and much of the song that was used as the very recordings of Purple Rain itself.
 See the video here before Prince's management deletes it.
 His vocals are identical.